Modern Slavery Statement

 Policies relating to slavery and human trafficking

-Our Anti-Slavery Policy reflects our commitment in implementing and enforcing effective procedures and controls to minimise the risks of human trafficking and other modern slavery practices infiltrating our business operations or supply chains, and to acting ethically and with integrity in all our business activities and relationships.
+Our Anti-Slavery Policy reflects our commitment to implementing and enforcing effective procedures and controls to limit the risk of modern slavery and human trafficking occurring within our business or infiltrating our supply chains, and to acting ethically and with integrity in all our business activities and relationships.

 We ensure that our suppliers are aware of our policies and take appropriate measures to ensure that our suppliers adhere to the same high standards.